Top 10 Best Radar Detectors for 2016, Buyer’s Guide

 If you want the high end performance of the Magnum with the helpful city features without relying on your phone, the Radenso Pro SE is a great pick.
 It still needs a bit of fine tuning, but it’s a good high performance detector for both city and highway driving.
 Click here to purchase.

-If you want the very best performance available, the Stinger VIP is the way to go.
+If you want the most capable and advanced radar detector available, the Stinger VIP is the way to go.
 It’s also the most future-proof, supports multiple antennas, it’s continually being updated and improved, and it’s the top of the line option out there.
 (Use the coupon code “VortexRadar” for 10% off.)
 Click here to purchase.

 If you’re running an AntiLaser Priority, the best radar detector to integrate with it is the Net Radar antenna.
 You get good performance, filtering, and manual GPS lockouts if you add your phone.
 You also have support for multiple antennas.
 Click here to purchase.